 6. Have a plan: For some, detoxing is used for a quick jolt of energy during a time of sluggishness.
 But for many, it’s about ridding themselves of addiction.
 If you’re detoxing from nicotine, alcohol or recreational drugs ensure you’ve got a diet plan and support system in place.
 You wouldn’t go on a road trip without a map, so don’t expect to succeed in detox without a strategy.

 7. Consider different forms of toxicity: With cellphones, TVs and microwaves, plus exposure to radiation via medical testing and airport trips, our daily electrical interaction is steadily growing.
 Family and friends can also be toxic.
 We need to consider external elements when it comes to cleansing as well.

 8: Detox at home: Though the idea of flying to a ranch in Arizona to cleanse is attractive, Elson warns against change without context.
 If you can make change while going about your everyday life you’ll be much likelier to stick with the plan.

 9. What you can do right now: Start with the basics.
 Drink extra water (preferably purified), up your fibre intake and opt for more fruits and vegetables to start the process of elimination in your body today.
 Start drinking two glasses of water — one with the juice of half a lemon — before breakfast to rev up cleansing.

-10. Try it for yourself: When asked to prove that it works, Elson gives people the words “experience and anecdote” to consider.
-Instead of medical jargon, he shared personal stories with skeptics.
-Every person’s journey is different he says, “your own personal experience proves or disproves the process to you.”
+10. Try it for yourself: When asked to prove that it works, Elson gives people the words “experience” and “anecdote” to consider.
+Instead of medical jargon, he shares personal stories with skeptics.
+Every person’s journey is different, he says.
+“Your own personal experience proves or disproves the process to you.”

-The Detox Diet, Third Edition hits shelves June 5, Random House, $20
+The Detox Diet, Third Edition is available now, Random House, $20